anatole33/LinUCB-secure/README.md

 in Linear Stochastic Bandits**.

-`linucb.py` is the unencrypted and undistributed version whereas `linucb_ds.py` has both. `linucb_ds_parall` allows parallelization as described in Section 5 **Experiments**.
+`linucb.py` is the unencrypted and undistributed version whereas `linucb_ds.py` has both. `linucb_ds_parall.py` allows parallelization as described in Section 5 **Experiments**.
 The same pattern applies for spectralucb files.
 `tools.py` and `spectralucb_tools.py` contain useful functions for the algorithms